Corporate Bonds

 5-Year Trend on Assets Under Management

-The Investment Portfolio recorded an 83.68% growth over 5 years to close at Ksh.13.973 billion as of
+The Investment Portfolio recorded a 91.88% growth over 5 years to close at Ksh.
+17.024 billion as of 30th September 2025.

 Asset Allocation

-of investments.
+The charts below provide the allocation to different asset classes based on market value of investments.
 All Scheme assets are compliant with the IPS limit.
-We continuously restructure the
+We continuously restructure the portfolio and aim to diversify to investments with high returns that’s within the permissible

 risks as per the 10-year strategy.